Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - DynamoDB

 **Explanation:**
-"CloudWatch" is incorrect; its free tier primarily limits metrics and dashboards, not requests per se.
+CloudWatch is incorrect; its free tier primarily limits metrics and dashboards, not requests per se.
-"Lambda" is incorrect; free tier is limited by compute time and invocation counts, not storage.
+Lambda is incorrect; free tier is limited by compute time and invocation counts, not storage.
-"Server Migration Service" is incorrect; free tier is not storage/request based.
+Server Migration Service is incorrect; free tier is not storage/request based.
-"DynamoDB" is correct.
+DynamoDB is correct.
 DynamoDB free tier includes storage limits and request throughput limits (read/write capacity units).

 ---